Using Skills

 [AI uses context from previous output]Method 2: Explicit Handoff

-Step 1:/problem-statement "checkout abandonment issue"
+Step 1:/pm-skills:define-problem-statement "checkout abandonment issue"

 [Save or note the output]

-Step 2:/hypothesis
+Step 2:/pm-skills:define-hypothesis

 Use this problem statement as context:[Paste key points from previous output]Method 3: Single Conversation Chain